2021 Hyundai Elantra Trim Levels with Comparisons & Configurations.

 It's important to let people know that the SEL has an available Convenience Package.
 This package comes with eight extra features, to include wireless charging, heated front seats, and advanced cruise control.
 There's also the opportunity to enhance the SEL with the Premium Package.
 It consists of other high-end amenities, such as a power sunroof, Bose sound system, and Hyundai Digital Key.

-Seats on the Limited are covered in leather.
+The seats on the Limited are covered in leather.
 This gives the car a touch of elegance.
 The steering wheel and shifter are also wrapped in leather.
 In this trim, the driver's seat is power-adjustable and has lumbar support.
 This can make a difference in terms of keeping the driver comfortable on longer road trips, and it can keep fatigue to a minimum.
 Both the driver and front passenger get to have heated seats.
 This heating element is really noticeable on cold mornings and evenings, when the chill is all around.

 The Limited has a few components that can be used to stay organized.
 The front passenger seatback has a pocket, and in the back row, the middle seatback can be used as an armrest.
 This armrest even has cupholders in it.